 This legislation will allow families living in homeless shelters to immediately qualify for state-funded child care vouchers, providing children with subsidized early education and parents with a safe environment to leave their children while they pursue employment opportunities.

-Childcare Assistance House bill is pending in the Joint Committee on Children, Families and Persons with Disabilities.
-Senate bill is reported out of Joint Committee on Education.
+Childcare Assistance House bill was reported favorably by the Joint Committee on Children, Families and Persons with Disabilities.
+It is currently pending in the House Ways and Means Committee.

 Current Budget Efforts